21st September 2019

-We’re distinct from Octopus Group through the simple fact that we’re part-owned by our people.
-Octopus Group owns 75% of Octopus Energy.
-The other 25% is owned by our staff (all full-time employees are shareholders, and that’s important to us.)
+We’re distinct from Octopus Group through the simple fact that we’re part-owned by our people – 25% of Octopus Energy is owned by our staff (all full-time employees are shareholders, and that’s important to us.)

 What’s the difference between Octopus generating energy under Octopus Renewables, and other green (sometimes called ‘deep green’) suppliers’ own-generated energy?